reimarrosas/imagiana/user_stories.md

 2. In order to remove unnecessary comments, As a user, I should be able to delete MY comments.
 3. In order to fix any mistakes in a comments, As a user, I should be able to edit MY comments.
 4. In order to see what people think on a post, As a user, I should be able to see all comments in a post.

-## Sorting
-1. In order to view posts based on the number of likes, As a user, I should be able to sort posts by number of likes.
-2. In order to view posts based on the number of comments, As a user, I should be able to sort posts by number of comments.
-3. In order to view posts based on the time posted, As a user, I should be able to sort posts by creation date.

-## Pagination
-1. In order to not waste any bandwidth, As a user, I should be able to see posts incrementally.
-2. In order to set my preference on the frequency of loads, As a user, I should be able to set the number of posts viewed per page load.